 Sunburn results from overexposure of the skin to ultraviolet (UV) radiation; wavelengths in the UVB spectrum (280 to 320 nm) cause the most pronounced effects.

 Further exposure should be avoided until sunburn has completely subsided.
-Cold tap-water compresses and oral NSAIDs help relieve symptoms, as may topical treatments (eg, aloe vera, petrolatum-based products such as petroleum jelly).
+Cold tap-water compresses and oral NSAIDs help relieve symptoms, as may topical treatments (eg, aloe vera, other water-based lotions).
+Petrolatum-based products such as petroleum jelly should be avoided in severe sunburns.
 Topical corticosteroids are no more effective than cool compresses.
-Blistered areas should be managed similarly to other partial-thickness burns (see Initial wound care), with sterile dressings and silver sulfadiazine.
+Blistered areas should be managed similarly to other partial-thickness burns (see Initial wound care Initial wound care Burns are injuries of skin or other tissue caused by thermal, radiation, chemical, or electrical contact.
+Burns are classified by depth (superficial and deep partial-thickness, and full-thickness)... read more ), with sterile dressings and silver sulfadiazine.

 Ointments or lotions containing local anesthetics (eg, benzocaine) or diphenhydramine typically should be avoided because of the risk of allergic contact dermatitis Allergic contact dermatitis (ACD) Contact dermatitis is inflammation of the skin caused by direct contact with irritants (irritant contact dermatitis) or allergens (allergic contact dermatitis).
 Symptoms include pruritus and... read more .

 Early treatment of extensive, severe sunburn with a systemic corticosteroid (eg, oral prednisone 20 to 30 mg 2 times a day for 4 days for adults or adolescents) may decrease the discomfort, but this use is controversial.